apache/airflow-site/CONTRIBUTE.md

 It is recommended to use Github Action to publish changes to the website, but in case of problems it is also possible to publish changes to the website manually.

-In order to push changes to the WWW server you need to have the two copy of `apache/airflow-site` repository.
-The first contains `master` branch checkoued, the second - `asf-site`.

 ## Prerequisite tasks